Children love to have mom and dad around 24 by 7. Playing with kids has its own advantages but this can not be done all day long.

-The toddlers/preschoolers who have not yet started school or on weekends or after school hours demand most attention.
+The toddlers/preschoolers who have not yet started school or on weekends or after school hours demand the most attention.
 They become clingy and it becomes next to impossible to do anything at all.
-Allowing kids to play independently, will not only help mom's, it would help the kids the most.
-It helps them to become independent, creative and confident.
+Allowing kids to play independently, will not only help mom's, but it would also help the kids the most.
+It helps them to become independent, creative, and confident.

-When they play alone they think explore and act and take their own decisions.
-This helps them in problem solving and decision making skills.
+When they play alone they think to explore and act and make their own decisions.
+This helps them in problem-solving and decision-making skills.

 Creating Play friendly environment

 Creating a child-friendly, secure place for your child.
 Depending on space availability in the house a complete room or small corner of the house or on their crib.

 Creating such specialized areas will give them a feeling of belonging to this place.
 They would understand it’s a special space created for them, they need to play and have fun here.

 A beautiful, well designed and colorful space will attract them and they would want to spend more and more time there.

 Accompany them Initially.

 To start with, give them your physical presence and let them play on their own.
 Once they get engrossed in their play you can do your other work.
 It could be checking and replying to your office mail or reading a book or a fun chat with friends.
 Let them play on their own and you can keep an eye on them while doing your work.